Preview Reconciliation Rules

 Test reconciliation rules before making changes

-Reconciliation rule previews help you understand the potential impact of changes to reconciliation rules without affecting production results.
+Reconciliation rule previews help you understand the impact of changes to reconciliation rules without recording the results.
+It helps you verify that the updated set of rules will yield more automatically reconciled records while minimizing errors.

 From the Reconciliation Rules page, you can make one or more changes your rules, for example, adding new rules, changing rule priority or conditions, or deactivating rules.
 From here, you can preview, save, or cancel the changes.